bioconda/bioconda-recipes/README.md

     conda install -c bioconda your_package

+### Handling recipes with new dependencies

-If your new recipe has dependencies that will also be included in the `bioconda` channel, the the following workflow is recommended.
+If your new recipe has dependencies that shall also be included in the `bioconda` channel, the the following workflow is recommended.
 Assume recipe B depends on recipe A. Then: